YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 **gtm_badchar** specifies the initial setting that determines whether YottaDB should raise an error when it encounters an illegal UTF-8 character sequence.
 This setting can be changed with a VIEW "[NO]BADCHAR" command, and is ignored for I/O processing and in M mode.

 **gtm_baktmpdir** specifies the directory where mupip backup creates temporary files.
-If $gtm_baktmpdir is not defined, GT.M currently uses the deprecated $GTM_BAKTMPDIR environment variable if defined, and otherwise uses /tmp.
+If $gtm_baktmpdir is not defined, YottaDB currently uses the deprecated $GTM_BAKTMPDIR environment variable if defined, and otherwise uses /tmp.
 All processes performing updates during an online IBACKUP must have the use the same directory and have write access to it.

 **gtm_boolean** specifies the initial setting that determines how YottaDB compiles Boolean expression evaluation (expressions evaluated as a logical TRUE or FALSE).
 If gtm_boolean is undefined or evaluates to an integer zero (0), YottaDB behaves as it would after a VIEW "NOFULL_BOOLEAN" and compiles such that it stops evaluating a Boolean expression as soon as it establishes a definitive result .
 Note that: